MSc Advanced Nuclear Engineering

 Formal teaching extends from October through to the end of May, with a variety of learning methods including lectures, coursework, laboratory based and group learning.
 Assessment includes coursework, tests and examinations.

 The project involves a written literature review after the project is chosen in January.
 The research is hands-on and full-time after exams have concluded until September.
-It culminates with a written thesis and presentation to members of Centre for Nuclear Engineering and your colleagues on the MSc.
+It culminates with a written thesis and presentation to members of the Centre for Nuclear Engineering and your colleagues on the MSc.

 - Introduction to Nuclear Engineering